 Cases of Success

-Understands local coupon culture and desire to collect limited items
+Partnered with Shinsegae to make use of their local resources and expertise.
+Understands local coupon culture and desire to collect limited items.

 Cases of Failure

 They committed the cardinal sin of not offering food at their stores.